Video Conferencing - Making Zoom Accessible

 You can prevent the meeting control bar at the bottom of meeting screens from auto-hiding.

-1. Open and log into the Zoom client.
+1. Open and log into the Zoom desktop client.

 Image of the above instructions